GODZILLA, KING OF THE MONSTERS

 Godzilla, King of the Monsters, the dubbed American version released in 1956, adds new footage shot with Raymond Burr as a journalist present during the events.
 This is at least sensitively done, if not entirely convincing.
 The use of Raymond Burr as a foreigner also allows for natural Japanese dialogue and minimal dubbing unfortunately all that Burr gets to do is sit back, chew his pipe and comment on proceedings.
 In the 1990s, a version released to video and cinematically to revival houses entitled simply Godzilla, which restored the original Japanese print in subtitles and removes the Raymond Burr scenes.
 This is the superior version of the two.

-The other Godzilla films are: Gigantis the Fire Monster/Godzilla Raids Again/The Return of Godzilla (1955), King Kong Vs. Godzilla (1962), Godzilla vs the Thing/Mothra vs Godzilla (1964), Ghidrah the Three-Headed Monster (1964), Monster Zero/Invasion of the Astro Monster (1965), Godzilla vs the Sea Monster/Ebirah, Horror of the Deep (1966), Son of Godzilla (1968), Destroy All Monsters (1968), Godzillas Revenge (1969), Godzilla vs the Smog Monster/Godzilla vs Hedorah (1971), Godzilla vs Gigan/Godzilla on Monster Island (1972), Godzilla vs Megalon (1973), Godzilla vs the Cosmic Monster/Godzilla vs the Bionic Monster/Godzilla vs Mechagodzilla (1974), Terror of Mechagodzilla/Monsters from an Unknown Planet (1976), Godzilla 1985 (1984), Godzilla vs. Biollante (1989), Godzilla vs King Ghidorah (1991), Godzilla vs Mothra (1992), Godzilla vs Mechagodzilla (1993), Godzilla vs Space Godzilla (1994), Godzilla vs Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs Megaguirus (2000), Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla Against Mechagodzilla (2002), Godzilla: Tokyo SOS (2003), Godzilla: Final Wars (2004) and Shin Godzilla/Godzilla: Resurgence (2016).
+The other Godzilla films are: Gigantis the Fire Monster/Godzilla Raids Again/The Return of Godzilla (1955), King Kong Vs. Godzilla (1962), Godzilla vs the Thing/Mothra vs Godzilla (1964), Ghidrah the Three-Headed Monster (1964), Monster Zero/Invasion of the Astro Monster (1965), Godzilla vs the Sea Monster/Ebirah, Horror of the Deep (1966), Son of Godzilla (1968), Destroy All Monsters (1968), Godzillas Revenge (1969), Godzilla vs the Smog Monster/Godzilla vs Hedorah (1971), Godzilla vs Gigan/Godzilla on Monster Island (1972), Godzilla vs Megalon (1973), Godzilla vs the Cosmic Monster/Godzilla vs the Bionic Monster/Godzilla vs Mechagodzilla (1974), Terror of Mechagodzilla/Monsters from an Unknown Planet (1976), Godzilla 1985 (1984), Godzilla vs. Biollante (1989), Godzilla vs King Ghidorah (1991), Godzilla vs Mothra (1992), Godzilla vs Mechagodzilla (1993), Godzilla vs Space Godzilla (1994), Godzilla vs Destoroyah (1995), Godzilla 2000 (1999), Godzilla vs Megaguirus (2000), Godzilla Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla Against Mechagodzilla (2002), Godzilla: Tokyo SOS (2003), Godzilla: Final Wars (2004) and Shin Godzilla/Godzilla: Resurgence (2016), plus the anime Godzilla: Planet of the Monsters (2017).
 Starting with the next entry, Gigantis the Fire Monster, Godzilla began to take on other monsters.
 Beginning with Ghidrah the Three-Headed Monster, Godzilla changed in nature from a monster wreaking anger for atomic devastation into a defender of Japan against other monsters.
 Ghidrah and in particular Monster Zero/Invasion of the Astro Monster saw the introduction of alien invaders where Toho combined their monsters with the popular space opera genre that had begun with Ishiro Hondas The Mysterians (1957) with aliens usually turning giant monsters against the Earth.
 Ishiro Honda retired from the series with Godzillas Revenge, returning to direct one more entry, Terror of Mechagodzilla, before his death in 1993.
 Beginning with Godzilla vs the Sea Monster and after Godzillas Revenge, the reins of the series were handed over to director Jun Fukuda who brought the series down to an extremely juvenile level during the 1970s.
 Ishiro Hondas Terror of Mechagodzilla was the last of the classic Godzilla films.
 The series was later revived by Toho with Godzilla 1985 and a further series of films that redid the films and several of the monster team-ups with substantially better effects.
 Godzilla (1998) and Godzilla (2014) were both big budget American remakes.
 Godzilla also appeared in a Hanna-Barbera-made animated series The Godzilla Power Hour (1978-80), which lasted for 26 episodes.
 Godzilla has been spoofed in the famous two-minute animated short Bambi Meets Godzilla (1969), Hollywood Boulevard (1976) and Austin Powers in Goldmember (2002).

 Godzilla was the ninth film made by director Ishiro Honda, born Ishiro Honda but usually billed as Ishiro Honda on his films.
 After Godzillas success, Honda almost exclusively became identified with the Japanese monster and science-fiction film.
 His other films outside of the Gozilla series include:- Rodan the Flying Monster (1956), The Mysterians (1957), The H-Man (1958) about a radioactive blob that can dissolve people, the Yeti film Half-Human (1958), Varan the Unbelievable (1958), the space opera Battle in Outer Space (1961), Mothra (1962), Gorath (1962) about a rogue planet, Atragon (1963) about a super-submarine, Attack of the Mushroom People/Matango, Fungus of Terror (1963), Dagora the Space Monster (1964), The Human Vapor (1964) about a gaseous villain, Frankenstein Conquers the World (1965), War of the Gargantuas (1966), King Kong Escapes (1967), the submarine adventure Latitude Zero (1969) and Yog The Monster from Outer Space (1970).